Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Experiments

 \textbf{Ablation on Branching Factor $k$.} Table~\ref{tab:ablation_k} investigates the impact of search breadth by varying $k$.
 Results show $k=3$ optimally balances exploration diversity and computational efficiency.
 Lower values ($k=1,2$) yield significantly worse performance—e.g., $k=1$ drops to 31.42\% due to insufficient contrastive samples for GRPO—while large $k$ incurs prohibitive overhead.
 Although $k=16$ achieves 55.42\%, its latency (3984.52 ms) is over eight times that of $k=3$ (473.66 ms), indicating severely diminished returns.
 Thus, $k=3$ provides the ideal equilibrium, delivering robust performance while maintaining high iteration speed for effective test-time evolution.

 \textbf{Ablation on LoRA Hyperparameters.} Table~\ref{tab:ablation_hyper} identifies the stability-performance frontier through joint analysis of rank $r$ and learning rate $\eta$.
-The $(r=8, \eta = 10^{-4})$ configuration achieves the highest accuracy (49.71\%), outperforming others by 2.28–6.28\%.
+The $(r=8, \eta = 10^{-4})$ configuration achieves the highest accuracy (49.71\%), outperforming others by 2.28--6.28\%.
 Reducing either $r$ or $\eta$ leads to drops up to 6.28\%, suggesting insufficient capacity for immediate knowledge internalization.
 Increasing $r$ to 16 yields marginal gains but risks overfitting on sparse per-instance feedback.
-Notably, our approach exhibits a form of \textit{benign overfitting}: despite performing intensive, instance-specific updates using only limited execution signals, the model avoids catastrophic forgetting or policy collapse.
-Instead, it significantly improves task performance while preserving its base reasoning capabilities.
-This indicates that PoT’s transient adaptation mechanism effectively channels overfitting toward productive refinement rather than degradation.